nanobox-io/nanobox-docs/source/cli/index.html.md

 ---
 title: CLI Commands
+description: All interaction with Nanobox happens through the Nanobox CLI.
+This doc outlines each of the CLI commands, their functionality, and available options.
 ---

 All interaction with Nanobox happens through the Nanobox CLI.
 This section of docs walks through each of the CLI commands, their functionality, and options associated with each.
 Below is a list with a quick summary of each command: